influential-warriors-and-leaders

 Moral Courage: The Heart of Samurai Ethics

-A famous example of moral courage is the story of the 47 Ronin, who demonstrated extraordinary bravery by avenging their disgraced lord, Asano Naganori, knowing full well they would be sentenced to death for their actions.
+A celebrated example of moral courage is the story of the 47 Ronin, who demonstrated extraordinary bravery by avenging their disgraced lord, Asano Naganori, knowing full well they would be sentenced to death for their actions.
 Their courage was not merely in the violent act of revenge but in the years of patient planning, the suppression of personal desires, and the acceptance of their own execution.
-They understood that their actions were ethically complex and acted with full awareness of the consequences.
+They understood their actions were ethically complex and acted with full awareness of the consequences.
 This story powerfully illustrates that moral courage often requires a deeper, more sustained form of bravery than physical combat.

 Standing Against Corruption